dr-yst/org-x/dev-docs/adr/mvvm-listview-refactoring.md

 This violated separation of concerns principles and made the component difficult to test, maintain, and extend.

 ## Decision
-Implement the MVVM (Model-View-ViewModel) pattern for the ListView component to achieve better separation of concerns and improved maintainability.
+Implement the MVVM (Model-View-ViewModel) pattern for the HomeView component to achieve better separation of concerns and improved maintainability.

 ### Architecture Design
 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐
 │     Model       │    │   ViewModel     │    │      View       │
 │                 │    │                 │    │                 │
-│ • OrgDocument   │◄──►│ listview.store  │◄──►│ ListView.svelte │
+│ • OrgDocument   │◄──►│ listview.store  │◄──►│ HomeView.svelte │
 │ • OrgHeadline   │    │                 │    │ HeadlinesList   │
 │ • UserSettings  │    │ • State Mgmt    │    │                 │
 │ • Tauri Types   │    │ • Business Logic│    │ • Presentation  │